box/viewer.js/README.md

 ### Setting the Layout Mode

-You can set a layout initially via the configuation object:
+You can set a layout initially via the configuration object:

 ```js
 var viewer = Crocodoc.createViewer('.viewer', {